-(3.3) $$h(t) = \frac{1}{2\pi i} \int{B_r} \hat{h} e^{zt} dz$$
+$$h(t) = \frac{1}{2\pi i} \int{Br} \hat{h} e^{zt} dz, \qquad (3.3)$$

-FIGURE 5. (a) The condition number and (b) singular value spectrum at T = 1 for the time fractional sideways problem.
+Figure 5. (a) The condition number and (b) singular value spectrum at T = 1 for the time fractional sideways problem.

 Next we illustrate the point numerically.
-The numerical results for the sideways problem are given in Fig. 5.
-It is observed that the degree of ill-posedness of the finite-dimensional discretized version of the inverse problem indeed decreases dramatically with the decrease of the fractional order $\alpha$ , cf. Fig. 5(a), which agrees well with the preceding discussions.
-Surprisingly, for T = 1 there is a sudden transition around $\alpha = 1/2$ , below which the sideways problem behaves as if nearly well-posed, but above which the conditioning deteriorates dramatically with the increase of the fractional order $\alpha$ and eventually it recovers the properties of the classical sideways problem.
+The numerical results for the sideways problem are given in figure 5.
+It is observed that the degree of ill-posedness of the finite-dimensional discretized version of the inverse problem indeed decreases dramatically with the decrease of the fractional order α , cf figure 5(a), which agrees well with the preceding discussions.
+Surprisingly, for T = 1 there is a sudden transition around $\alpha = 1/2$, below which the sideways problem behaves as if nearly well-posed, but above which the conditioning deteriorates dramatically with the increase of the fractional order α and eventually it recovers the properties of the classical sideways problem.
 Similar transitions are observed for other terminal times.
 This might be related to the discrete setting, for which there is an inherent frequency cutoff.
-Further, as the fractional order $\alpha$ approaches zero, the problem reaches a quasi-steady state much quicker and thus the forward map F can have only fairly localized elements along the main diagonal.
-To give a more complete picture, we examine the singular value spectrum in Fig. 5(b).
-Unlike the backward diffusion problem discussed earlier, the singular values are actually decaying only algebraically, even for $\alpha = 1$ , and then there might be a few tiny singular values are in the spectrum.
-Hence, in the discrete setting, even for $\alpha = 3/4$ , the problem is still nearly well-posed, despite the large apparent condition number, since a few tiny singular values with a distinct gap from the rest of the spectrum are harmless in most regularization techniques.
+Further, as the fractional order α approaches zero, the problem reaches a quasi-steady state much quicker and thus the forward map F can have only fairly localized elements along the main diagonal.
+To give a more complete picture, we examine the singular value spectrum in figure 5(b).
+Unlike the backward diffusion problem discussed earlier, the singular values are actually decaying only algebraically, even for $\alpha = 1$, and then there might be a few tiny singular values contributing to the large condition number.
+The larger is the fractional order α , the more tiny singular values are in the spectrum.
+Hence, in the discrete setting, even for $\alpha = 3/4$, the problem is still nearly well-posed, despite the large apparent condition number, since a few tiny singular values with a distinct gap from the rest of the spectrum are harmless in most regularization techniques.

-Physically this can also be observed in Fig. 6, where the forward map F is from the Dirichlet boundary condition x = 1 to the flux boundary condition at x = 0, in a piecewise linear finite element basis.
+Physically this can also be observed in figure 6, where the forward map F is from the Dirichlet boundary condition x = 1 to the flux boundary condition at x = 0, in a piecewise linear finite element basis.
 Pictorially, the forward map F is only located in the upper left corner and has a triangular structure, which reflects the casual or Volterra nature of the sideways problem for the fractional diffusion equation.
-We note that the casual structure should be utilized in developing reconstruction techniques, via, e.g., Lavrentiev regularization [56].
-For small $\alpha$ values, e.g., $\alpha = 1/4$ , the finite element basis at the right end point x = 1 is almost instantly transported to the left end point x = 0, whose magnitude is slightly decreased, but with little diffusive effect, resulting a diagonally dominant forward map.
-However, as the fractional order $\alpha$ increases towards unity, the diffusive effect eventually kicks in, and the information spreads over the whole interval.
-Further, for large $\alpha$ values, it takes much longer time to reach the other side and there is a lag of information arrival, which explains the presence of tiny singular values.
-The larger is the fractional order $\alpha$ , the smaller is the magnitude, i.e., the less is the amount of the information reached the other side.
+We note that the causal structure should be utilized in developing reconstruction techniques, via, e.g., Lavrentiev regularization [56].
+For small α values, e.g., $\alpha = 1/4$, the finite element basis at the right end point x = 1 is almost instantly transported to the left end point x = 0, whose magnitude is slightly decreased, but with little diffusive effect, resulting a diagonally dominant forward map.
+However, as the fractional order α increases towards unity, the diffusive effect eventually kicks in, and the information spreads over the whole interval.
+Further, for large α values, it takes much longer time to reach the other side and there is a lag of information arrival, which explains the presence of tiny singular values.
+The larger is the fractional order α , the smaller is the magnitude, i.e., the less is the amount of the information reached the other side.
 Hence, one feasible approach is to recover only the boundary condition over a smaller subinterval of the measurement time interval.
 This idea underlies one popular engineering approach, the sequential function specification method [4, 64].